easolhq/easolhq.github.io/docs/getting_started/creating_a_theme.md

 ### Option 1: Start with an existing Easol theme

 This option is ideal if you’re looking to make custom modifications to an Easol theme.
-Easol can grant you access to fork a theme repository
+Easol can grant you access to fork a theme repository.

 ### Option 2: Start with the skeleton theme